 - Printed names, signatures, and addresses of two or more witnesses to make the Will “self-proving”

-To ensure your legal wishes are completely and accurately followed, having a Georgia estate planning attorney assist you is the best course of action.
+To ensure your personal wishes are completely and accurately followed, having a Georgia estate planning attorney assist you is the best course of action.
 They may be able to suggest things you had not considered for your Will and will certainly ensure the document has all the necessary elements.